Ritain-io/qat-devel/README.md

 # QAT::Devel

-- Welcome to the Qat devel gem!
+- Welcome to the QAT Devel gem!
 - This gem provides interaction with Gitlab api and DoD metrics.

 ## Table of contents